 Physiology

-Psychologist as a Consultant
+Psychologist As A Consultant

 Consultants have many distinctions among themselves.
-Some of them spend their time by mostly doing their business with the witnesses or making demonstrative displays, while others focus on developing trial strategies effectively.
+Some of them spend their time mostly doing their business with the witnesses or making demonstrative displays, while others focus on developing trial strategies effectively.

 Examples